When it comes to any form of online marketing, there’s a phrase you’ll come across quite often.

-There are a number of reasons, here are some of the most important ones.
+There are a number of reasons, and here are some of the most important ones.

 Unlike having to optimize your content so people can find you, with email, you can reach out to your readers directly.
-This is especially useful with search engine updates that can affect how many site visits you receive daily.
+This is especially useful with search engine updates that can affect how many visits you receive daily.

 People check their emails often

 Unlike social media, people tend to check their emails regularly and have a sense of urgency tied to them.
 These days important messages get delivered via email as opposed to telephone, fax or regular old fashion posted mail.

-This gives you the chance to put your site above the competition you may face in social networks or search engines and you can receive near to immediate action.
+This gives you the chance to put your site above the competition you may face in social networks or search engines and you can receive near-immediate action.

 A social media following can be a very powerful tool when it comes to getting your content seen.
 But what happens if that network goes bust or if they delete your account?

 That’s right, you’re going to be left there to twiddle your thumbs and start from scratch.
 Whereas, if you have your own website & email list, you are in control.

-This means that you can customize your emails to look and deliver whatever you’d like.
-You can reach out to people & direct them to new social media followings, articles, websites, etc. You’re not reliant on external factors like changes to social media algorithms, new rules and other variables that can dramatically affect your exposure & income.
+This means you can customize your emails to look and deliver whatever you want.
+You can reach out to people & direct them to new social media followings, articles, websites, etc. You’re not reliant on external factors like changes to social media algorithms, new rules, and other variables that can dramatically affect your exposure & income.